Ousmane11/gnomes-city/README.md

   ## Instructions:

+  ### `npm install`

-  Download or clone the repository and run "npm install" in the terminal to install the required dependencies.
+  Download or clone the repository and run `npm install` in the terminal to install the required dependencies.

 In the project directory, you can run: